 Hannah knows that pastry chefs must fully understand their ingredients and the nuanced chemical reactions that occur when making breads and fine pastries.
 She likes the discipline and precision this field requires.
 “I'm looking forward to working with and learning many skills from my mentor, and I’m excited to gain practical experience from The Evanston WE Program.”

 Coming from a multiracial family with parents who love to cook, Eve (who likes to be called “Evah”) has developed a strong passion for food and a curiosity for world travel.
-This combination has led Eve to develop and pursue an interest in the culinary field as a personal chief, with the long-term goal of working for either an executive or celebrity one day.
+This combination has led Eve to develop and pursue an interest in the culinary field as a personal chef, with the long-term goal of working for either an executive or celebrity one day.
 Already embracing her creativity and passion for this field, Eve experiments with different seasonings each time she prepares a dish.

 A relative, who is already employed in the field, reports that the lifestyle of a personal chef is perfect for someone like Eve, a young woman who is ambitious, creative, dedicated, and is open to traveling with clients.
 Uncertain about culinary school as a practical goal, Eve believes the Evanston WE Program was a positive sign.
 “Now with the help of a mentor and the WE Program, I will have all the motivation and means to reach my goals.”

-Personal chiefs earn some of the highest average salaries in the industry, ranging from $30,000–$100,000 per year.
+Personal chefs earn some of the highest average salaries in the industry, ranging from $30,000–$100,000 per year.
 This field is not only an outlet for creative expression, it offers slightly better hours than those of a traditional restaurant chef and it can lead to entrepreneurial opportunities.
 Some successful personal chefs, especially those in high-income urban markets, scale their careers up to launch agencies where they manage a number of chefs who serve a wide range of clients.

 Noor is a young woman of incredible strength and ambition who arrived in the US from Iraq just six months ago.
 Already an A and B student taking rigorous classes at ETHS, her English is improving by leaps and bounds.
 Noor has faced many hardships, including the loss of her father and two brothers.
 Fortunately, her older brother, who has a young family of his own, was able to leave their war-torn country, where he was a construction engineer, and successfully send for Noor and her mother to join him in Evanston.
 His engineering degree was not honored in the United States, so he supports two households in two apartments through a job in sales.